matthewbrozen/hulu-interview/README.md

 ### Deloyment

-This assessment is deployed to [firebase](https://huluassessment.firebaseapp.com)
+This assessment is deployed to Firebase [Demo](https://huluassessment.firebaseapp.com)